FranciscoLima02/crypto-watcher/README.md

 ## Environment Variables

-Create a `.env.local` file in the project root and provide your keys:
+Copy `.env.example` to `.env.local` in the project root and update it with your keys:

 ```bash
 REACT_APP_FIREBASE_API_KEY=your-key